 Abe's father gets a rather understated moment in the beginning.
 When slavers come to take Abe's friend Will away, Abe's father punches one of them into the river.
-Barnes fires him and demands he pay a debt he was working off.
+Barts fires him and demands he pay a debt he was working off.
 Abe's father says, full of Tranquil Fury...

-Abe gets several while training with Henri:
+Abe gets several while training with Henry:

-With some goading from Henri (re, being told basic truths that he had long denied), Abe manages to chop down a tree.
+With some goading from Henry (re, being told basic truths that he had long denied), Abe manages to chop down a tree.
 With a single swing of his ax.
 That is by his own words, at least a foot thick.

 Everything about the Axe-Fu.
 It is strangely beautiful, especially when the scene transitions over to Abe's pen writing in his diary.